 Some of the best lures to use in these deep-water abodes are jigs, spoons, lipless cranks, and a range of different soft plastics that are rigged to fall to less than 15 feet deep.
 Be sure to slow your retrieve down to a crawl during the winter as bass will be very sluggish in their movements and not willing to chase down their prey as they would during the warmer season.

 Every lake is different and a strategy that works in one body of water might not work in another.
-You should have a good basic understanding of how to approach bass fishing during each season of the year based on the information we’ve provided in this article.
+Based on the information we’ve provided in this article, you should have a good basic understanding of how to approach bass fishing during each season of the year.
 The best way to understand how deep you should fish for bass is to spend time on the water in every season and develop your own knowledge in this area.